BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/Types of Users/Consortium Partner Guidelines and Principles.md

 slug: consortium_guidelines
 ---

+The LAMP Platform is open source, but please note that in order to receive the following benefits you **must** be a consortium partner.

-**Consortium Partners utilize the LAMP Platform at no-cost;** the guidelines and principles below outline the benefits and expectations:
+Users can purchase a LAMP Consortium membership starts at $5000 per year to become a consortium partner without access to Cortex, our data analysis pipeline.
+The guidelines and principles below outline the benefits and expectations of a consortium membership:

 ## ① **Support**

 The Division of Digital Psychiatry will provide partners two hours of technical support time to set up mindLAMP.
 Issues or bugs can be reported in [our feedback system here](https://www.notion.so/Report-a-Bug-or-Request-a-Feature-be1e3c107e354663b2d1726632816d99) and will be prioritized.
 Members are encouraged to post any mindLAMP related questions and comments in our [online forum here](https://community.lamp.digital/) .

-## ② **Shared** **Data**
+## ② **Collaborative** **Analysis**

-Non-identifiable data is shared in a common data pool for consortium partners to view and access for data analysis.
+Please include the Division of Digital Psychiatry at Beth Israel Deaconess Medical Center in your IRB to locally run code to gather the following de-identified, anonymized population metrics for consortium use:

+1. Duration of time spent in each section of LAMP → how much time is a patient spending in the Learn tab of LAMP versus the Assess tab?
+2. Features from accelerometer data including but not limited to sleep time, physical activity time, sedentary time etc. No PHI or PII is required for these metrics.

+This allows us to continue making the LAMP Platform more engaging for users.

 ## ③ Shared **Survey**